romanticdev/YoutubeAIHelper/LocalYoutubeAIHelper-Python/readme.md

 10. **Ollama Integration**
 For instructions on using local models with Ollama, please refer to the [Ollama Readme](configurations/ollama/readme.md).

+11. **Smart Thumbnail Generation**
+   - Automatically extract frames from videos using OpenCV with ffmpeg fallback
+   - Add customizable text overlays to create engaging thumbnails
+   - Support for multiple text positions (top-center, bottom-center, center, etc.)
+   - Individual line centering for multi-line text
+   - Fallback to colored backgrounds when video frames can't be extracted
+   - High-resolution (1920x1080) output optimized for YouTube

 ## Requirements

 You will need the following tools and dependencies installed:

 1. **Python**
-   Download Python from [here](https://www.python.org/downloads/) and ensure it’s added to your system `PATH`.
+   Download Python from [here](https://www.python.org/downloads/) and ensure it's added to your system `PATH`.

    Verify installation:
    ```bash